SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.md

 Benefit from SEKOIA.IO built-in rules and upgrade **Broadcom/Symantec Endpoint Security** with the following detection capabilities out-of-the-box.

 [SEKOIA.IO x Broadcom/Symantec Endpoint Security on ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2FSEKOIA-IO%2Fdocumentation%2Fmain%2F_shared_content%2Foperations_center%2Fdetection%2Fgenerated%2Fattack_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.json){ .md-button }
+??? abstract "AdFind Usage"

+    Detects the usage of the AdFind tool.
+AdFind.exe is a free tool that extracts information from Active Directory.
+Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects

+    - **Effort:** elementary

+??? abstract "Adexplorer Usage"

+    Detects the usage of Adexplorer, a legitimate tool from the Sysinternals suite that could be abused by attackers as it can saves snapshots of the Active Directory Database.

+    - **Effort:** advanced

+??? abstract "Bloodhound and Sharphound Tools Usage"

+    Detects default process names and default command line parameters used by Bloodhound and Sharphound tools.

+    - **Effort:** intermediate

 ??? abstract "Burp Suite Tool Detected"

     Burp Suite is a cybersecurity tool.
 When used as a proxy service, its purpose is to intercept packets and modify them to send them to the server.
 Burp Collaborator is a network service that Burp Suite uses to help discover many kinds of vulnerabilities (vulnerabilities scanner)

+    - **Effort:** intermediate

+??? abstract "CMSTP Execution"

+    Detects various indicators of Microsoft Connection Manager Profile Installer execution

     - **Effort:** intermediate